-The interest in the small savings scheme for the quarter of January -March 2021, remains unchanged.
-The finance ministry made an announcement on 31st December 2020 that the interest rates on small savings schemes basket comprise 12 instruments including the National Saving Certificate (NSC), Public Provident Fund (PPF), Kisan Vikas Patra (KVP), and Sukanya Samridihi Scheme will be the same as the previous quarter of October -December 2021.
+Thus, the interest in the small savings scheme for the quarter of April -June 2021, remains unchanged for the basket comprising of 12 small savings instruments including the National Saving Certificate (NSC), Public Provident Fund (PPF), Kisan Vikas Patra (KVP), and Sukanya Samridihi Scheme will be the same as the previous quarter of January -March 2021.

 The Present interest rates on small savings are as under